lovetodevelop/darwin-xnu/README.md

 Building KernelCaches
 =====================

-To test the xnu kernel, you need to build a kernelcache that links the kexts and kernel together into a single bootable image.
+To test the XNU kernel, you need to build a kernelcache that links the kexts and kernel together into a single bootable image.
 To build a kernelcache you can use the following mechanisms: